Artilleryjoe/Cybersecurity-Portfolio/ansible-hardening/README.md

 ## Inventory

 - `inventory/hosts.yml` — Defines target hosts and connection variables.
 Supports SSH key and sudo access.
-Includes a sample `[servers]` group with placeholder IPs; replace with your environment.
+Includes a sample `[servers]` group with Lindale and Tyler hosts; update with your own systems.

 ---